 - Yeast derivatives

-For any subsistence farming enterprise looking to grow, or for established livestock farming units, manufacturing the perfect feed product for a variety of animals is a time-consuming, costly task.
-Buying commercial feed grains and feed products from established enterprises provides small seeds, grain and brassicas, from the best global merchants and mills direct to livestock producers, thereby facilitating the farming and livestock supply chains.
+For any subsistence farming enterprise looking to grow, or for established livestock farming units, manufacturing the perfect feed product that combines the best nutrients from barley grain, soya bean, wheat, legumes among others, for a variety of animals is a time-consuming, costly task.
+Buying commercial feed grains, including barley grains, and feed products from established enterprises provides small seeds, grain, and brassicas, from the best global merchants and mills direct to livestock producers, thereby facilitating the farming and livestock supply chains.

-Using the most modern equipment and technology, commercial feed grain providers source top quality feed grains, thereby helping farmers grow and maximize their profitability across livestock production exclusively.
+Using the most modern equipment and technology, commercial feed and barley grain providers source top-quality feed grains to help farmers grow and maximize their profitability across livestock production exclusively.

-Feeding livestock grain can be a very expensive process and has to be undertaken by farmers with care.
-Costing, in relation to quality of product, becomes a very important factor in buying feed grains.
-That is why, going to an informed, professional and reliable feed-grain provider becomes even more important.
-Weighing the advantages of each feed type, energy values, dry matter content, requirement for daily stock, use, availability and suitability has a direct bearing on the health and lifespan of a farmer’s livestock.
+Feeding livestock any grain, especially barley grain, can be an expensive process and has to be undertaken by farmers with care.
+Costing, in relation to the quality of the product, becomes an important factor in buying feed grains.
+That is why, going to an informed, professional, and reliable feed-grain provider becomes even more important.
+Weighing the advantages of each feed type, including barley grain, according to energy values, dry matter content, the requirement for the daily stock, use, availability, and suitability has a direct bearing on the health and lifespan of a farmer’s livestock.

-That is why Agri, a subsidiary of Arab Bulk Trading, is committed to providing livestock farmers and owners in the Kingdom of Saudi Arabia, and regionally, with the best-quality animal feeds for over 40 years.
-With a logistics shipping and transport network that spans the width and expanse of the Kingdom, as well direct, and third-party logistics solutions at hand, Agri is equipped to provide regional livestock farmers with the healthiest and most productive, feed products in the market.
+Agri, a subsidiary of Arab Bulk Trading, is committed to providing livestock farmers and owners in the Kingdom of Saudi Arabia, and regionally, with the best quality animal feeds, including barley grain, for over 40 years.
+With a logistics shipping and transport network that spans the width and expanse of the Kingdom, as well as direct, and third-party logistics solutions at hand, Agri is equipped to provide regional livestock farmers with the healthiest and most productive feed products, including barley grain, in the market.
+Whether you’re looking for barley grain or alternatives to barley grain get in touch with us.